SWI-Prolog/sCASP/README.md

 ## About the SWI-Prolog port

 The SWI-Prolog port is fully functional and from the solver prespective fully compatible with the Ciao original.
+The SWI-Prolog port provides two significant optimizations: (1) a more low level implementation for the term copying required for _forall_ constructs that result from _dual_ rules for clauses that introduce variables in the body as well as for _global constraint_ and (2) an index to speedup finding loops and already proved literals.
+This often leads to about 10 times better performance.

 Running requires __SWI-Prolog 8.5.6 or later__.
-The `scasp` executable can be build on POSIX systems by running `make` in the toplevel of the sCASP directory.
+The `scasp` executable
+can be build on POSIX systems by running `make` in the toplevel of the sCASP directory.
 On Windows

   - Add the `bin` directory of SWI-Prolog to `%PATH%`, so you can run `swipl.exe` and the swipl DLLs can be found.